 Avoid TDS by Submitting Form 15G/ 15H

 If a person has total FD interest income above Rs.
 10000, tax will be deducted by bank.
-At the same time if that person's total income is below the basic exemption limit he will not be liable to tax.
-As total income not being taxable he is not liable to tax.
+At the same time if that person's total income is below basic exemption limit there will be no tax payable.
 Now he can not go to bank and just ask the refund of tax deducted, because banks can not refund the tax deducted by them.
-To claim the tax deducted on his income he will be required to file his Income Tax return and only then the refund of TDS deducted by bank will be granted by Income Tax Department.
+To claim the tax deducted on his income he will be required to file his Income Tax Return and only then the refund of TDS deducted by bank will be granted by Income Tax Department.

 Form 15 G is a self declaration form for non deduction of tax on interest income to be submitted to the banks by individuals who are not senior citizens and who have total income (before deductions) below taxable limit.

 Who can submit Form 15G?

 Only a person not being a senior citizen satisfying following two conditions can submit Form 15G -